Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 "Ready to start planning?"

-Access our free downloadable calculator and guide and explore our comprehensive maternity leave toolkit.
+Access our free downloadable calculator and explore our comprehensive maternity leave toolkit.

-Just getting started?"Visit our [Information & Support page] (#information&support) to learn about your rights, understand key terminology, and find helpful resources—all freely available, no signup needed.
+Just getting started?"Visit our Information & Support page to learn about your rights, understand key terminology, and find helpful resources—all freely available, no signup needed.

 Questions?
 We're here to help.